amezin/nzxt-rgb-fan-controller-dkms/README.rst

 device has a dedicated "detect fans" command, and currently, it is executed only during initialization.
 Speed, voltage, current monitoring will work even without reload.

+The driver coexists with userspace tools that access the device through hidraw interface with no known issues.

 Sysfs entries
 -------------